bat

 What is this fungus, and where did it come from?

-Stajich: Pesudogymnoascus destructans or Pd likely originated in Europe but may also have origins in Asia.
+Stajich: Pseudogymnoascus destructans or Pd likely originated in Europe but may also have origins in Asia.
 It was likely introduced into North America as a pathogen around 2006.

-Samples of it all across the U.S. generally have the exact same genetic makeup, suggesting it is spreading rapidly.
+Samples of the fungus from across the U.S. generally have the exact same genetic makeup, suggesting it is spreading rapidly.
 The expectation is that humans visiting caves are moving soil and spores, helping it spread.

 This map from the U.S. Geological Survey gives a sense of how it is spreading each year.
 Sadly, we see this east to west movement and now a north to south change.
 Because it is a cold adapted fungus, I am curious how it is being spread within this state, or if there are local adaptations yet to the temperature differences.